All You Need to Know About Applying Primer

 They can be useful in certain situations but they are not the best when you want to achieve the best finish coat.

-Now that you’re done, let’s look at some great primers for different situations.
+Now that you’re done, let’s look at some great coatings for different situations.

-What Is The Best Primer To Use On Wood If Applying Multiple Coats?
+What Is The Best Coating To Use On Wood If Applying Multiple Coats?

-What Is The Best Reason For Using One Coat Of Primer?
+What Is The Best Reason For Using One Coating?

-Wood surfaces can be painted with one coat of primer, even if it’s a second coat.
-How can you tell how much primer is enough?
+Surfaces can be painted with one coat, even if it’s a second coat.
+How can you tell how much is enough?

-You’re good to go if your surface appears to have been fully coated with the primer you choose and has dried completely to the touch without any visible wood grain, which would be the ideal scenario.
+You’re good to go if your surface appears to have been fully coated and has dried completely to the touch without any visible grain, which would be the ideal scenario.

 On the other hand, in a worst-case scenario, you can add an additional coat of paint to make sure you are happy with the colour of your paint after applying a single coat paint along with the primer.

-What Is The Best Time To Use More Coats Of Primer?
+What Is The Best Time To Use More Coatings?

-You should apply more primer in situations when the wood is very worn and needs to be covered.
-This tends to be proverbially thirsty wood, especially extremely dry wood that will require this type of treatment.
+You should apply more primer in situations when the timber is very worn and needs to be covered.
+This tends to be proverbially thirsty wood, especially extremely dry timber that will require this type of treatment.

-If you are doing a DIY project with palette wood, it may be necessary to apply two coats of primer if you want to get maximum coverage and the best final result.
+If you are doing a DIY project with palette timber, it may be necessary to apply two coats of it if you want to get maximum coverage and the best final result.

-It is important to prepare this kind of wood with primer before applying any primer.
+It is important to prepare this kind of timber before applying any paint.
 This may involve an extensive amount of sanding, and if you choose to do this, the sandpaper needs to be best suited for this type of lumber.

-This will make the wood more receptive, per se, to the primer and paint colour that you will be using.
+This will make the timber more receptive, per se, to the primer and paint colour that you will be using.

-If you are working with a dark color and want to paint over it with white, or another bright colour, you will need two coats of primer due to the contrast of the dark and light colors applied one on top of the other.
+If you are working with a dark color and want to paint over it with white, or another bright colour, you will need two coatings due to the contrast of the dark and light colors applied one on top of the other.

 You’ll need to ensure that the underlying color doesn’t show when you finish.
-In such cases, two coats of primer may be necessary and an additional coat of paint might be recommended despite the extra expense since good results should be your primary objective.
+In such cases, two coatings may be necessary and an additional coat of paint might be recommended despite the extra expense since good results should be your primary objective.

-Mixing primer well is essential if you expect to achieve good results.
-You should also know how to apply it before you paint a piece of wood.
-You can apply primer to wood using a spray, brush, or roll.
-Spray primer is a simpler option because of how easy it is to apply the primer using a tool designed for this purpose.
+Mixing well is essential if you expect to achieve good results.
+You should also know how to apply it before you paint a piece of timber.
+You can apply it using a spray, brush, or roll.
+Spray coating is a simpler option because of how easy it is to apply using a tool designed for this purpose.
 However, it will require you to apply several coats to achieve good coverage.
 Brushing takes more time and requires more effort, but it will result in a thinner layer of the topcoat.

 Clean any previously painted surfaces as thoroughly as possible to maximize your results.
-Make sure there are no grease or dust particles remaining on the wood that you are using.
+Make sure there are no grease or dust particles remaining on the timber that you are using.

-Once you have adequately applied the primer, you will then need to use some type of brush designed for spreading it out, making it thin enough to apply the next coat.
+Once you have adequately applied the coating, you will then need to use some type of brush designed for spreading it out, making it thin enough to apply the next coat.

 Let it dry for 6-8 hours before you apply the polishing paste you are using with this project.

 Sand the putty with sandpaper at 180 grit, at the very least, or sandpaper that is very close to this number.
-Experts recommend using sandpaper with an extremely fine grit, especially if the primer increases wood cell fibers in the wood that you are using.
+Experts recommend using sandpaper with an extremely fine grit, especially if the coating increases timber cell fibers in the timber that you are using.

-It is important to be aware of the primer colours that are best for your paint.
-Gray primer is recommended for darker paints.
-White primer is for lighter paints.
+It is important to be aware of the colours that are best for your paint.
+Gray is recommended for darker paints.
+White is for lighter paints.
 This is generally recommended by people that do this every day.
-When applying primer to wood, keep track of the spacing between coats and how many coats you need to complete the project.
+When applying to timber, keep track of the spacing between coats and how many coats you need to complete the project.

-Tinted primers can be used to match the paint colour as well.
-If you are hoping to create a smooth transition from primer to topcoat, this will likely work the best.
+Tinted versions can be used to match the paint colour as well.
+If you are hoping to create a smooth transition from to the topcoat, this will likely work the best.

 - Which primer is better: oil-based or latex-based?

-It is best to follow professional advice and use an oil-based primer first, then a latex-based primer, if you plan to apply primer to wood.
-This is because the oil-based primer has one advantage: it is more stickier than latex-based primers, but it is also more susceptible to cracking, depending upon where the finished product is going to be stored or used.
-Latex-based primer is best for outdoor furniture.
-If you’re dealing with wood that requires an oil-based primer, latex primer is still better than its oil-based counterpart.
+It is best to follow professional advice and use an oil-based coatings first, then a latex-based version, if you plan to apply it to wood.
+This is because the oil-based model has one advantage: it is more stickier than latex-based coatings, but it is also more susceptible to cracking, depending upon where the finished product is going to be stored or used.
+Latex-based is best for outdoor furniture.
+If you’re dealing with timber that requires an oil-based, latex coatings is still better than its oil-based counterpart.

-Modern primers dry faster than in the past and stick to wood much better than old-fashioned primers.
+Modern versions dry faster than in the past and stick to timber much better than old-fashioned versions.
 This improves the adhesion to the paint topcoat.

-When applying primer to wood, bonding primer is an option.
+When applying it to timber, bonding versions are an option.
 Because of its excellent adhesive capabilities, it can be used on surfaces made from ceramic tiles, vinyl, and even plastic materials.